 House Bill 1414 Implementation is ongoing.
-Phase I began in October 1, 2022 with Phase II to begin in October 2023.
+Phase I began in October 1, 2022 and Phase II began in October 2023.
 There is progress being made in all areas of the work.
-As the data is collected, analyzed, and discussed, it is in the intent of this legislation and work to make systematic recommendations to improve outcomes for children and families involved in the child welfare system.
+As the data is collected, analyzed, and discussed, it is in the intent of this legislation and work to make systematic recommendations to improve outcomes for children and families involved in the child welfare system through the use of the Response and Evaluation team as outlined per the statute and regulation.